EduardoAllen02/EduardoAllen02/README.md

 Right now, I’m looking to collaborate on projects that push my skills further and blends creativity with engineering.

-🏋️‍♂️ Hobbies

--Gym

--Calisthenics

--Building videogames and 3D/AR experiences

 Fun Facts:

--Bleach is my all-time favorite anime.
+* Bleach is my all-time favorite anime.

--Also a blockchain enthusiast.
+* Also a blockchain enthusiast.
+* Hobbies: gym, calisthenics, building videogames and 3D/AR experiences